We've impersonated nefarious entities — to communicate what they really mean.

-We've created public illusions — made people think something was happening that wasn't, quite — in order to get them thinking "why not" or "uh-oh."
+We've created public illusions — made people think something was happening that wasn't, quite — in order to raise the question: "why not?"

-We've worked with communities — on projects whose doing has sometimes turned "stakeholders" into active participants.
+We've worked with impacted communities — sometimes not just getting press, but turning "stakeholders" into activists.

-We've disrupted events — in order to show how vulnerable are the "powers that be," and how deeply in the grips of delusion.
+We've disrupted events — to expose the weakness of the "powers that be" and the depths of our delusion about them.

-We've done near-instant actions — made a splash in less than 24 hours, and sometimes in just a few minutes.
+We've done near-instant actions — making a splash in less than 24 hours, and sometimes in just a few minutes.